Tim-The-Wilson/Tim-The-Wilson/README.md

 ### About Me:

 -  I studied Complex Dynamics in my disseration under Mariusz Urbański while studying at the University of North Texas.
-- I’m currently interested in data science, more specifically with fine-tuning deep neural networks and other machine learning applications.
+- I’m interested in data science, more specifically with fine-tuning deep neural networks and other machine learning applications.
-- I've spent the last couple of months investigating the TensorFlow library for Python, but now I am focusing my attention on NLP via LSTM RNN's.
+- I've spent the last couple of months investigating the TensorFlow library for Python, and now I am focusing my attention on NLP via LSTM RNN's and transformers!
 - I have a growing list of repositories with my certifcations and projects.
 Check back frequently as I'm making commits more frequently these days.
   - [Data Science Project Portfolio](https://github.com/Tim-The-Wilson/DS_Project_Portfolio)
   - [DeepLearning.AI TensorFlow Developer Course](https://github.com/Tim-The-Wilson/TensorFlow-Developer-Professional)